avillegasn/wp-beb/README.md

 * All files, functions, and variables are documented so that you know what you need to change.
 * The Boilerplate includes all packages and dependencies to build the code using modern technologies.
 * The Boilerplate uses a strict file organization scheme that makes it easy to organize the files that compose the plugin.
-* The project includes a `.pot` file as a starting point for internationalization.
+* The project includes a `.pot` file as a starting point for internationalization inside `languages` folder.

 ## License